-Here are a few of the open source projects that Terralien crew members are involved in:
+Here are a few of the projects that Terralien and the Terralien crew are involved in:

 test/unit Nathaniel Talbott